fp-cli/fp-cli-dev/README.md

 wp maintenance contrib-list [<repo>] [<milestone>...] [--format=<format>]
 ~~~

-Run within the main WP-CLI project repository.
+Run within the main FP-CLI project repository.

 **OPTIONS**

 	[<repo>]
 		Name of the repository to fetch the release notes for.
 If no user/org
-		was provided, 'wp-cli' org is assumed.
+		was provided, 'fp-cli' org is assumed.
 If no repo is passed, release
 		notes for the entire org state since the last bundle release are fetched.

 	[<milestone>...]